emilyjspencer/Notes/PHP/README.md

 <?php echo "<p>This is interpreted by PHP and converted to HTML</p>";?>
 ```

+* In the above example - PHP has been embedded in to the HTML by placing the <?php     and ?> tags - opening and closing tags, respectively
 * echo is used to output text
 * When PHP is sent from the back-end to the front-end - it is received as HTML and
 displayed in the browser
+* Keywords aren't case sensitive
+* Whitespace is generally ignored
 * PHP's flexibility enables it to be executed from the terminal

 ### Writing back-end code with PHP